pachyderm/pachyderm/doc/fundamentals/spouts.md

 				}
 ```

-Then we write the actual message
-as the contents of the file.
+Then we write the actual message as the contents of the file.
-Note the use of a timeout
+Note the use of a timeout in case the named pipe is broken.
+The reason for this is that the other end of the spout
+(Pachyderm's code)
+has closed the named pipe at the end of the previous read.
-in case the named pipe is broken
+Pachyderm may not have reopened the named pipe yet,
-for some reason.
-In this example,
-we're simply moving on to the next message.
-A production system would likely have logging
-and queue operations
-so no messages get missed!
+so our code should back off if it gets an error writing to the named pipe.
+If you're batching the messages with longer time intervals between writes,
+this may not be necessary,
+but it is a good practice to establish for ruggedizing your code.
+Note:
+If a more serious error occurs on the named pipe,
+it may be that a crash has occurred that will be visible in the logs for the pipeline.
+Any of these errors will be visible in the pipeline's user logs,
+accessible with `pachctl logs --pipeline=<your pipeline name>`.
 ```Go
 				// and the message
 				for _, err = tw.Write(m.Value); err != nil; {
 					if !strings.Contains(err.Error(), "broken pipe") {
 						return err